AntoinePerrin/BrewDoGame/README.md

 # BrewDoGame
-Best alcool game in the universe because it was develop with a beer in hand !
+Best alcohol game of the universe because it was developed with a beer in hand !

-Idea by Elise Suard & Antoine Perrin-Valery
+Idea by Elise Suard & Antoine Perrin-Valery.

 Code by Antoine Perrin-Valery and illustrations by Elise Suard

+Proudly supported by a group of beer's lover called friends.

+If you have any question, problems or insult feel free to send us an email.

 /*
  * ----------------------------------------------------------------------------